 Is there anything more fun than running around town in an open-air golf cart?

 This sightseeing cart tour is a fun and unique way to learn about the attractions in Nashville.

-Your tour takes you by 35 of Nashville’s top attractions including many that we mentioned in this post.
-We are talking attractions like the Parthenon, the Ryman Auditorium, the Grand Ole Opry, and more!
+Your tour takes you by 35 of Nashville’s top attractions, including many mentioned in this post.
+We are discussing attractions like the Parthenon, the Ryman Auditorium, the Grand Ole Opry, and more!

 50. Do a Brewery and Distillery Tour

 As we mentioned above, Nashville is big on beer and whiskey.
 So why not take a fun brewery and distillery tour on a golf cart?!

 Your local guide will take you to some of the best places in Nashville to check out the beer and spirit scene.
 Along the way, you will see city murals and, of course, sample the goods!